mongodb/mongo-ruby-driver/README.md

 ## Socket timeouts

 The Ruby driver support timeouts on socket read operations.
-To enable them, set the `:op_timeout` option when you create a `Mongo::Client` object.
+To enable them, set the `:op_timeout` option when you create a `Mongo::MongoClient` object.

-If implementing higher-level timeouts, using tools like `Rack::Timeout`, it's very important to call `Mongo::Client#close` to prevent the subsequent operation from receiving the previous request.
+If implementing higher-level timeouts, using tools like `Rack::Timeout`, it's very important to call `Mongo::MongoClient#close` to prevent the subsequent operation from receiving the previous request.

 # Testing